nextflow-io/nextflow/docs/operator.rst

 	as a list  i.e. by wrapping them in square brackets.

-A second version of the ``separate`` operator takes an integer `n` as argument and returns a list of `n` channels, each of which get a value from the corresponding element in the list return by the closure as explained above.
+A second version of the ``separate`` operator takes an integer `n` as an argument and returns a list of `n` channels, each of which gets a value from the corresponding element in the list returned by the closure as explained above.
 For example::

   source = Channel.from(1,2,3)